Workshops

 £30 for the 2 week course.
 Bring along some yarn you’d like to make your project with or buy at the Wool Loft with a 10% discount for participants.
 Tools provided.

-This is the second series of Women’s Crafting and Sharing Circles held here at the Dartmoor Wool Loft and hosted by Nat Torr and Suzi Crockford.
+These Women’s Crafting and Sharing Circles held here at the Dartmoor Wool Loft are hosted by Nat Torr and Suzi Crockford.

 Women have, for generations, sat in circles crafting and talking about their lives.
 It can be deeply nourishing for our nervous systems to be heard & also to listen to others.
 Add in the self-regulation that crafting brings to our nervous systems & the potential for healing is very rich.

-We are running a 6-month series of women’s sharing and craft circles for women who already have an established craft & who would like to deepen their connection to other women and themselves.
+We have run two 6-month series’ of women’s sharing and craft circles for women who already have an established craft & who would like to deepen their connection to other women and themselves.
 This is also suitable for women who would like to set up their own women’s circle and would like to learn more about the format.

 Thursday evenings 6-8pm: